Blue Ridge Savings Bank murders: Murders

-At around 1:00 p.m.
-Holtzclaw's son David, entered the bank to give her lunch, at 1:24 p.m. a red coupe most likely a Oldsmobile Alero, or possibly a Chevrolet Impala was filmed by a gas station security camera driving towards the bank.
-Four minutes later at 1:28 p.m. the silent alarm was tripped and police were notified, after a man armed with a .40 caliber Glock handgun, most likely a Glock 22 or a Glock 23, entered the bank and held Holtzclaw at gunpoint.
-Seconds later a married couple who were unaware of the robbery, Eb and Maggie Barnes were going to the bank to transfer money into a IRA account.
-Eb and Maggie were also held gunpoint.
+At around 1:00 p.m., Holtzclaw's son, David, entered the bank to give her lunch.
+At 1:24 p.m., a red coupe, most likely a Oldsmobile Alero, or possibly a Chevrolet Impala, was filmed by a gas station security camera driving towards the bank.
+Four minutes later, at 1:28 p.m., a man armed with a .40 caliber Glock handgun, most likely a Glock 22 or a Glock 23, entered the bank and held Holtzclaw at gunpoint.
+Seconds later, a married couple, who were unaware of the robbery, Eb and Maggie Barnes, headed into the bank to transfer money into an IRA account.
+Eb and Maggie were also held at gunpoint.
+During this, the silent alarm was tripped, and police were notified of the robbery.

-At around 1:30 p.m. the three were forced down a hallway and into the bank's utility room.
-After entering the utility room the man shot all three of them killing them instantly.
-At 1:33 the same red coupe was filmed speeding away from the bank.
+At around 1:30 p.m., the three hostages were forced down a hallway and into the bank's utility room.
+After entering the utility room, the perpetrator shot all three of them, killing them instantly.
+At 1:33 p.m., the same red coupe was filmed speeding away from the bank.

-At 1:41 police officers arrived at the scene they found that a large sum of unmarked bills were stolen, and that there was seemingly no one in the bank, but when they entered the banks utility room where the bank's security footage was located they discovered the bodies of Sylvia Holtzclaw and Eb and Maggie Barnes.
+At 1:41 p.m., police officers arrived at the scene.
+They found that a large sum of unmarked bills had been stolen and that there was seemingly no one in the bank.
+However, when they entered the banks utility room where the bank's security footage was located, they discovered the bodies of Sylvia Holtzclaw and Eb and Maggie Barnes.
 Police then found that the VHS for the security camera footage was missing, having been stolen and most likely disposed of.